 “Many customers with boats of a similar size, and even a bit larger like the Westerly Nimrod, Shipmate Senior, Hawk 20, and countless Drascombes, are using the 1kW motors and find them more than satisfactory.

 “I suspect you’d very rarely need more than 1kW power.
-Even with a spare battery this type of outboard would be a much cheaper and simpler installation, with the batteries (at less than 9kg for 1,276Wh for the ePropulsion for example) being very easy to take home for charging.”
+Even with a spare battery this type of electric sailboat outboard motor would be a much cheaper and simpler installation, with the batteries (at less than 9kg for 1,276Wh for the ePropulsion for example) being very easy to take home for charging.”

-Electric outboard batteries compared
+Electric sailboat outboard batteries compared

 Why not subscribe today?